cinchy-co/angular-sdk/README.md

 ## Example Usage
 Once your Angular app is properly set-up and logged into Cinchy, you may start executing queries.

-Executing a saved query and parsing returned data:
+Executing a query and parsing returned data:

 ```typescript
 const data = [];